Verifiable Encodings for Secure Homomorphic Analytics: VERITAS

-We now evaluate \name via five use-cases by introducing computation verification capabilities on top of existing homomorphic pipelines: ride-hailing (\S\ref{sec:eval:rh}), genomic-data analysis (\S\ref{sec:eval:genomics}), encrypted search (\S\ref{sec:eval:search}), and machine-learning prediction and training (\S\ref{sec:eval:inference} and \S\ref{sec:eval:fl}, resp.).
-For each use-case, we first describe the baseline (\ie the homomorphic encryption pipeline that protects only privacy) and then analyze the performance of \name using both authenticators and their optimizations when relevant.
-Note that although the PE operations are embarrassingly parallelizable, we evaluate them on a single thread for the sake of comparison. \namecomma' relative (with respect to the baseline) computation and communication overheads are presented in Figure~\ref{fig:bench}; these overheads are averaged over 1K runs.
-We group the homomorphic authenticator (HA) procedures into 3 stages: (a) the \textbf{Create} stage represents the HA.KeyGen() and HA.Auth() procedures executed by the (offloading) client, (b) the \textbf{Eval.} stage that accounts for the HA.Eval() ran by the cloud, and (c) the \textbf{Verify} stage which invokes the (decrypting) client HA.Ver() procedure.
+We now show how \name introduces computation verification capabilities in existing homomorphic encryption pipelines.
+We illustrate the performance of \name under different conditions: small (ride-hailing \S\ref{sec:eval:rh}), genomic-data analysis \S\ref{sec:eval:genomics}, federated averaging \S\ref{sec:eval:fl}) vs. large (encrypted search \S\ref{sec:eval:search}) multiplicative depth, and small (\S\ref{sec:eval:genomics}, machine-learning prediction \S\ref{sec:eval:inference}) vs. large (\S\ref{sec:eval:search} and~\ref{sec:eval:fl}) amount of data.
+For each use case, we first describe the baseline (\ie the homomorphic encryption pipeline that protects only privacy) and then analyze the performance of \name using both authenticators and their optimizations when relevant.
+Note that, although the PE operations are embarrassingly parallelizable, we evaluate them on a single thread for the sake of comparison. \namecomma' relative (with respect to the baseline) computation and communication overheads (\ie $(x-x_{\text{base}})/x_{\text{base}})$) are presented in Figure~\ref{fig:bench}; these overheads are averaged over 1K runs.
+We group the homomorphic authenticator (HA) procedures into three stages: (a) the \textbf{Create} stage represents the HA.KeyGen() and HA.Auth() procedures executed by the (offloading) client, (b) the \textbf{Eval.} stage that accounts for the HA.Eval() ran by the computing server, and (c) the \textbf{Verify} stage which invokes the (decrypting) client HA.Ver() procedure.